H-3000 - Welding machine Vevor - Free user manual and instructions

 Technical Support and E-Warranty Certificate www.vevor.com/support

-This is the original instruction, please read all manual instructions carefully before operating.
-VEVOR reserves a clear interpretation of o user manual.
+This is the original instruction.
+Please read all manual instructions carefully before operating.
+VEVOR reserves a clear interpretation of the user manual.
 The appearance of the product shall be subject to the product you received.
-Please forgive us that we won't inform you ag there are any technology or software updates on our product.
+Please forgive us that we won't inform you again if there are any technology or software updates on our product.

 1. SAFETY INSTRUCTIONS